14 Important Questions to Ask About Matching Gifts

 Many nonprofits don’t spend time educating their staff about matching gift programs.
 This is especially true for organizations that don’t realize the impact matching gifts can have on their revenue.

-- Provide educational resources.
+2. Provide educational resources.
 Offer resources to educate your team about matching gifts so they’re more receptive to the information.
 This way, they’ll know what there is to know about matching gifts and can answer questions from donors.

-- Make matching gifts part of onboarding.
+3. Make matching gifts part of onboarding.
 Train new team members on the matching gift process so they know about them from the outset.
 You can also give out one-pagers, set up calls or meetings, and attend webinars to help educate all current staff.

 Educating your new staff members and giving those refreshers to your entire team will help make matching gifts more effective across your organization.
 Be sure to offer helpful resources that they can access and provide training so they’re ready to handle anything matching gift-related that comes across their desk.
+For example, Double the Donation has a case studies resource that you can download below to help educate your team about the power of matching gifts.

 First and foremost, you need to help leadership see the value in matching gifts.
 This momentum will then trickle down to the rest of your staff.

-Double the Donation outlines effective ways to get your leadership onboard with matching gifts:
+Double the Donation outlines effective ways to get your leadership on board with matching gifts:

-- Using internal data.
+• Using internal data.
 Rather than talking about the value of matching gifts, show the impact they can have on your organization through data.
 Highlight information about your number of match-eligible donations versus actual submitted matches, total revenue raised from matching gifts, and the number of donors who work for matching gift companies.

-- Spending time developing a strategy.
+• Spending time developing a strategy.
 Take a few hours a month to develop your matching gift strategy, and then encourage your leadership to do the same.
 This way, you’ll make your strategies even more effective.

-10. What on earth is a matching gift database?
+10. What is a matching gift database?

 Even after you’ve gotten support for matching gifts across your organization, there’s still more that can be done to build up your matching gift revenue.